turingschool/mod-0-curriculum/session2/index.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-  new file:   things_to_remember.txt
+  new file:   things_to_remember.md

 ```

-Notice the "changes to be committed" section: It tells us that we have a new file, `things_to_remember.txt`, that is ready to be committed.
-We can say that the `things_to_remember.txt` file is in the <span class="vocab">git staging area</span>.
+Notice the "changes to be committed" section: It tells us that we have a new file, `things_to_remember.md`, that is ready to be committed.
+We can say that the `things_to_remember.md` file is in the <span class="vocab">git staging area</span>.
 That means no changes are tracked yet, but we're ready to take a snapshot of it (we'll do this next).

 This may seem silly right now, given that we only have one file -- why not just commit the file?
 Why do we have to add it first?
 Let's take a [small detour](https://gist.github.com/rwarbelow/e1340ca3eeb616851a1a48221f48b67b).